MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-assignments.md

 The grid supports two methods for grouping: **group by resource** and **group by task**.
 Unlike in the grid view, columns aren't configurable.
 The only visible columns are **Assigned To**, **Task Name**, **Assignment Start**, **Assignment Finish**, and **Assignment Effort**.

-When the grid is initially rendered, it starts at the earliest assignment contour.
-If your schedule doesn't contain any assignments that have effort, the grid will be blank and won't render anything.
+When the grid is initiated rendered, it will start at the earliest assignment contour.
+Please note, if your schedule does not contain any assignments with effort, the grid will be blank and will not render anything.
+The minimum value of a resource contour is zero, and the maximum value permitted is 9,999,999.

 ![Blank assignment grid.](media/emptyassignmentgrid.png)